Isko Moreno: Second term as Mayor of Manila (2025–present)

 Moreno later regained the mayoralty through a landslide victory following the May 12, 2025 elections, garnering 59.02% of the votes.
 On May 19, 2025, he took his oath of office before Associate Justice Antonio Kho Jr., ahead of the start of his term on June 30, 2025.
 He became the first mayor to serve nonconsecutive terms since Alfredo Lim.
-On his first day back as mayor, Moreno announced his intention to declare a state of health emergency amidst the ongoing garbage crisis in the city.